ETroya/Generating.ReadMe/Develop/ReadMe.md

   ## Roadmap

-  Have the project play music and have more languages
+  more options

   ## Contributions

-  Yes, I had 4 other members in the group
+  yes

   ## Tests

-  yes, and errors were corrected.
+  yes

   ## Questions

-  Please email all questions to edtroyajr@gmail.com.
+  Please email all questions to etroya.